fluent/fluent-plugin-s3/docs/input.md

 ## add_object_metadata

 Whether or not object metadata should be added to the record.
 Defaults to `false`.
 See below for details.

+## match_regexp

+If provided, process the S3 object only if its keys matches the regular expression

 ## s3_bucket (required)